jmac-0904/jmactest-justthedocs/index.md

 ## World Setting
 ![](./images/JWLNpOf.jpg)
 You are on the mainland known as Icris.
 Icris is a fantasy setting with its own pantheon of gods that the people heavily worship and have allocated several large areas of holy lands to.
 Icris uses a fictional calendar, with the IRL year of 2018 being equivalent to 20X0.
 The names of months and weeks are otherwise the same.
-For more lore, visit ⁠lore and our World Anvil page: https://www.worldanvil.com/w/icris-dnd-world
+For more lore, visit ⁠lore and our World Anvil page: [https://www.worldanvil.com/w/icris-dnd-world]

-## Important
-{: .Warning }
+{: .warning-title Important}
 No guns or firearm lookalikes exist in this world.
 No sci-fi, no references to other franchises, no urban technology, no references to events on Earth.

 ## Snowhaven, Nanam